Taobat – A Nature Lovers’ Paradise - UrduPoint

 Standing tall among them is Taobat – a unique destination with its picturesque and captivating scenic beauty, nestled on the banks of River Neelum, in Gurez Valley of Azad Jammu and Kashmir.

-Neelum valley, one of three regions of Gurez valley and the last station in Pakistani controlled AJK along Line of Control is some 200 kilometers from Muzaffarabad and 39 kilometers from Kel valley.
+Neelum Valley, one of three regions of Gurez Valley and the last station in Azad Jammu & Kashmir (AJK) along the Line of Control is some 200 kilometers from Muzaffarabad and 39 kilometers from Kel valley.

-Having the history of centuries, this land was also explained as “one of the most beautiful scenes in Kashmir” by a British author Sir Roper Walter Lawrence who visited the region in 1895.
+Having a history of centuries, this land was also explained as “one of the most beautiful scenes in Kashmir” by a British author Sir Roper Walter Lawrence who visited the region in 1895.

 Wooden cottages, enchanting waterfalls, flower-covered meadows, heavily forested mountains and a roaring river – all join together to present the look of ‘Heaven on Earth,’ for tourists travelling to Taobat on a road snaking through these small localities.

-Sharda is the most picturesque spot on way to Taobat with its captivating landscape, springs and tree-covered hillsides and the houses built on steep slopes having their roofs partly stuck into mountain.
+Sharda is the most picturesque spot on the way to Taobat with its captivating landscape, springs and tree-covered hillsides and the houses built on steep slopes having their roofs partly stuck into the mountain.

 Being an ancient seat of knowledge and wisdom, the ruins of an old Buddhist University can still be found in Sharda.